JorisPaarde/Hubris/README.md

 Restarting a game resulted in no enemies shown.
 Deleting the old ones in the database fixed this.
 Possibility to have 2 open games resulted in errors. created try except logic to complete the oldest game.
 Player having completed games resulted in MultipleObjectsReturned.
 Added check in all views to get the game that is not finished.
+After deployment, pickmonsters function trew an error on the length of skillstyle and attackphase values, changed input from value ('LN') to key ('Lightning').

 # technologies used: